PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 The installer
 ^^^^^^^^^^^^^

 It is important to notice that **PyMoDAQ itself does not necessarily provide all the software needed to control your device**.
 Most of the time, you have to install *drivers*, which are pieces of software, specific to each device, that are indispensable to establish the communication between your device and the operating system.
 Those are necessarily provided by the manufacturer.
 The ones you will install can depend on your operating system, and also on the way your establish the communication between them.
-Most of the time, you will install the USB driver for example, but this is probably useless if you communicate throught Ethernet.
+Most of the time, you will install the USB driver for example, but this is probably useless if you communicate through Ethernet.

 Let's now run the *installer* provided in the CD that comes with the controller.
 The filename is *PI_E-870.CD_Setup.exe*.
 It is an *executable* file, which means that it hosts a program.